getlost01/cp-contest-calender/README.md

 # cp-contest-calendar
-:tada: First of all, thanks for visit our extension [Cp-Contest-Calendar](https://chrome.google.com/webstore/detail/cp-contest-calendar/nchadgecfkcdikollfdhgobmjoeaiegd?hl=en&authuser=0)! :tada:<br>
+:tada: First of all, thanks for visit our extension.
+[Cp-Contest-Calendar](https://chrome.google.com/webstore/detail/cp-contest-calendar/nchadgecfkcdikollfdhgobmjoeaiegd?hl=en&authuser=0)! :tada:<br>

 > This extension is appreciable for programmers who do Competitive Programming.
 This extension can find out upcoming CP contest details of different platforms.